 |Does a person need to be baptized in the Holy Spirit and speak in tongues to be saved?||No||Yes|

-Like other Christians, Pentecostals baptize people in the name of the Father, Son, and the Holy Spirit.
-In Oneness Pentecostalism, people are baptized in the name of Jesus alone because the tradition believes that “Jesus” is God’s only name.
-This practice is the reason some people refer to the organization as the “Jesus Only” church.
+Like other Christians, Pentecostals baptize people in the name of the Father, Son, and Holy Spirit.
+However, in Oneness Pentecostalism, people are baptized in the name of Jesus alone because the tradition believes that “Jesus” is God’s only name.
+This practice is why some people call the organization the “Jesus Only” church.